 The concepts of quality and stability can be regarded as two axes that concur to describe the status of the line.
-G.997.1 [1] naturally combines together these axis, as PM counters like ES, SES and UAS are triggered by root causes affecting either the quality axis (i.e. CRC violations) or the stability one (line drops with the associated alarm indications).
+G.997.1 [17] naturally combines together these axis, as PM counters like ES, SES and UAS are triggered by root causes affecting either the quality axis (i.e. Code Violations) or the stability axis (line drops with the associated alarm indications).